 The importance of health & safety in construction

 The reason we identify risks and hazards is to keep staff out of harm’s way.
 Not only your staff but anyone who sets foot in your work environment.

-This a legal responsibility under health & safety legislation.
+This is a legal responsibility under health & safety legislation.

 - Working at height.

 - Working with/around hazardous materials.

 With the sheer number of issues on a construction site, managing health and safety procedures may seem like an overwhelming task.
 So where do you begin?

 A good place to start, especially if you’re unfamiliar with them, is to look at the health & safety regulations that are in place to help you manage your workplace.

 Health & safety and welfare regulations in construction